osrf/gazebo_tutorials/haptix_scoring_plugin/tutorial.md

 This plugin subscribes to gazebo topic `/gazebo/sim_events` for changes in the simulated spring joints and creates three little circular dots at the lower right hand side of the hand visualization GUI.
-Initially, the three circles are red-white-white, indicating the spring is undistrubed.
+Initially, the three circles are red-white-white, indicating the spring is undisturbed.
 When the spring is compressed sufficiently (compression length between 1 to 10cm), and the torsional springs are relatively straight < 0.1 radians in flex, the first circle turns green.
 A timer is started for this successful unbuckled compression, and the second circle fades from red to green.